compiledtogether/blind-75-questions/Blind-75/linked-lists/linked-list-cycle/notes.md

 Note: One pointer will move one step and another one will move two steps

 3. Return the Result
-return the first pointer, as it will reach the middle of the list
+Check if the slow and fast pointer are same, if yes, return true (cycle exists), else return false (no cycle) after loop ends.

 ---

 ## Test Cases

 **Input:**
-head = [1,2,3,4,5]
+head = [3,2,0,-4]
 **Output:**
-output = [3,4,5]
+output = True

 ---